 Transportation planning requires the use of sophisticated tools to predict future traffic needs and travel conditions.
 The specific tool utilized by SJTPO is the South Jersey Travel Demand Model (SJTDM).
 This computer-based modeling program utilizes numerous inputs including demographic information (e.g. population and employment) and transportation networks (e.g. roads and transit lines) to simulate future conditions.
-Another major application of the models is to demonstrate conformity of future transportation investments with air quality emissions levels as required by federal regulations.
+Another major application of the model is to demonstrate that future transportation investments conform with air quality emissions goals established by federal regulations.

-In 2015, the model was recalibrated incorporate the latest available data.
+In 2015, the model was recalibrated to incorporate the latest available data.
 The information below provides more detail regarding some of the technical aspects of SJTPO’s travel demand model.

 The SJTDM uses a modified four-step planning method to model travel in the SJTPO region.
 The four-step method is conducted as follows:

 Trip generation: For each TAZ, socioeconomic data (primarily population, households and employment) is used to estimate how many total trips are produced.
 For more details on trip generation, see Section 5 of the Model Development Report and Section 4 of the Recalibration Report.

 Trip distribution: The trips produced by each TAZ are assigned destinations that are distributed among other TAZs.
 The existing SJTDM currently has seven trip purposes:

 - Home-Based School

 - Home-Based Shopping

 - Non-Home-Based Work

 - Non-Home-Based Non-Work